theory/justatheory/content/post/books/genius/index.md

 against the prevailing wisdom in 1939, that electrons cannot act on themselves (p 100):

-> Implicit in Fenyman's attitude was a sense that the laws of nature were not to
+> Implicit in Feynman's attitude was a sense that the laws of nature were not to
 > be discovered so much as constructed.
 Although language blurred the
 > distinction, Feynman was asking not whether an electron acted on itself but
 > whether the theorist could plausibly discard the concept; not whether the